Bad Left Hook Boxing Rankings (July 23, 2019): Manny Pacquiao confirms fame as top contender at 147

 Share

 Three towards Chris Arreola.
-As for Whyte, his reputation because of the No. Five guys in the division are, to me, the handiest actually challenged by Ortiz — they’ve both handiest lost to pinnacle 4 guys and have strong if unspectacular résumés otherwise, and might both certainly fight.
+As for Whyte, his reputation because of the No. Five guys in the division are, to me, the handiest challenged by Ortiz — they’ve both handiest lost to pinnacle four guys and have strong if unspectacular résumés otherwise, and might both certainly fight.
 Upcoming Fights: (10) Adam Kownacki vs. Chris Arreola, Aug.
 Three … (2) Deontay Wilder vs. (6) Luis Ortiz, TBA … (3) Andy Ruiz Jr vs. (4) Anthony Joshua, TBA

 Upcoming Fights: (2) Mairis Briedis vs. (4) Yuniel Dorticos, TBA